Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Geometric TTL coupling effects

 \subsection{Geometric TTL coupling effects for a reflection at a mirror}

 We consider first the setup depicted in Fig~\ref{fig:geoTTL}.
-Let us first assume that the mirror rotates by an angle $\varphi$ around the reflection point $\text{P}_1$.
-The beam will then follow the dashed path and hit the photodiode at $\text{P}_{\text{PD,1}}$ instead.
-In comparison to the reference path, the beam propagates now an additional distance given by the geometrical distance between the points $\text{P}_4$ and $\text{P}_{\text{PD,1}}$.
-We call this geometric effect the \textit{lever arm effect}. \\ If the mirror does not rotate around the reflection point, but around an arbitrary centre of rotation that differs from the reflection point longitudinally by $d_\text{long}$ and laterally by $d_\text{lat}$, the beam reflects instead at point $\text{P}_2$ and hits the photodiode at $\text{P}_{\text{PD}}$.
+In the left part of this figure, the mirror rotates by an angle $\varphi$ around the reflection point $\text{P}_1$.
+As described in \cref{Sec:TTL_in_different_systems}, the beam then propagates an additional distance given by the geometrical distance between the points $\text{P}_4$ and $\text{P}_{\text{PD,1}}$.
+We call this geometric effect the lever arm effect. \\ If the mirror does not rotate around the reflection point but around an arbitrary centre of rotation the beam reflects instead at point $\text{P}_2$ and hits the photodiode at $\text{P}_{\text{PD}}$.
+We thereby assume that the centre of rotation is shifted longitudinally by $d_\text{long}$ and laterally by $d_\text{lat}$ against the nominal reflection point $P_1$.
 In this case, the distance between the points $\text{P}_3$ and $\text{P}_{\text{PD,}1}$ is identical to the distance between $\text{P}_2$ and $\text{P}_{\text{PD}}$.
 Therefore, the only additional path length change is given by the distances between $\text{P}_2$, $\text{P}_1$ and $\text{P}_3$.
-We define this additional path length change due to an arbitrary centre of rotation as \textit{piston effect}, since the reflecting surface moves in and out of the beam like a piston.
+We define this additional path length change due to an arbitrary centre of rotation as \textit{piston effect} since the reflecting surface moves in and out of the beam like a piston.

 By assigning a position vector $\vec{p}_i$ to each point P$_i$, we can express the beams accumulated optical path length between its defined origin $P_0$ and the incidence point P$_{\text{PD,0}}$ on the photodiode as